Sen. Feinstein Asks to Be Temporarily Replaced on Judiciary Committee Amid Calls to Resign

 Feinstein holds a decisive vote on the judiciary committee.
 But NBC Bay Area's political analyst Larry Gerston thinks there’s more.

-“This looks like an effort on Ro Khanna’s part to move this along in Barbara Lee’s favor tie this thing all up, so, that there’s no real competition come the nomination next year,” he said.
+“So, this looks like an effort on Ro Khanna’s part to move this along in Barbara Lee’s favor, tie this thing all up.
+So, that there’s no real competition come the nomination next year,” he said.

 Lee is running to fill Feinstein’s seat when she retires next year.
 California Governor Gavin Newsom has already said that he would appoint a Black woman to Feinstein’s seat should she step down before that.